 The talent problem is not new.
 The problem has become highlighted in the last five to 10 years with an increase in cyberattacks.
 Not only have cyberattacks grown in frequency and intensity, but also cybersecurity has risen to become a board-level issue.
 After the Target 2013 attack, boards and executives realized cybersecurity was a business issue and some started putting more money behind it.
 The aftermath is that everyone is hiring, all at the same time.

 I’ve witnessed these problems first-hand for years at nearly every company I’ve worked for, be they small, medium or large.
 Size doesn’t matter.

 What has caused this rise in cyberattacks?
 I believe there are a few variables.
 The first being the “connectedness” of everything — cars, refrigerators, TVs, etc. Then there’s the monetary incentive for attacks – healthcare records, for example, sell for almost $150 per record.
 Add to that poor coding of products that leave them vulnerable to cyberattacks.
 Finally, the shortage of skilled and experienced security practitioners’ forces companies to use less skilled and experienced IT personnel to try and protect sensitive data and intellectual property.

 The fundamental problem facing the skills gap, however, is there aren’t enough people coming into the field to begin with.
 In my view it starts and ends with education.
-Not enough interest is being generated at the middle-school and high school levels in STEM.
-This leads to less graduates in technical disciplines, and less graduates in PhD level technical disciplines.
+Not enough interest is being generated at the middle school and high school levels in STEM.
+This leads to fewer graduates in technical disciplines, and fewer graduates in Ph.D. level technical disciplines.
 Cybersecurity should have been a Bachelor of Science degree 15 years ago.
 Today we’re seeing this in some universities, but it’s not enough.